ayrat555/fang/README.md

 Background task processing library for Rust.
 It uses Postgres DB as a task queue.

-## Features
+## Key Features

- Here are some of the fang's key features:

- - Async and threaded workers
+ - Async and threaded workers.
    Workers can be started in threads (threaded workers) or `tokio` tasks (async workers)
- - Scheduled tasks
+ - Scheduled tasks.
    Tasks can be scheduled at any time in the future
- - Periodic (CRON) tasks
+ - Periodic (CRON) tasks.
    Tasks can be scheduled using cron expressions
- - Unique tasks
+ - Unique tasks.
    Tasks are not duplicated in the queue if they are unique
- - Single-purpose workers
+ - Single-purpose workers.
    Tasks are stored in a single table but workers can execute only tasks of the specific type
- - Retries
+ - Retries.
    Tasks can be retried with a custom backoff mode

 ## Installation